exhibitionist-digital/superdirt-voltage/README.md

 ### Simple

 The following synths, while easier to use, create a new cv instance each cycle.
 This can result in short gaps/breaks in between cycles.
-You can use `nDef`'s above to remedy this.
+You can use `Ndef`s above to remedy this.

 ### Pitch, with octave quantisation